• Boxing match between company execs will be staged during major protest at Vedanta’s London AGM.

-Six global locations in India and Africa(1) have held angry protests opposing the activities of British-Indian mining company Vedanta(2) over the weekend and today.
-Vedanta’s AGM at Ironmongers Hall, Barbican, London at 2pm today will also be mobbed by a loud rally organised by Foil Vedanta(3), accusing the company of pollution, human rights abuses and financial mismanagement.
+Six global locations in India and Africa(1) will hold angry protests opposing the activities of British-Indian mining company Vedanta(2) over the 1st and 2nd of August.
+Vedanta’s AGM at Ironmongers Hall, Barbican, London at 2pm on Monday 3rd August will also be mobbed by a loud rally organised by Foil Vedanta(3), accusing the company of pollution, human rights abuses and financial mismanagement.
 The protest will include a comical staged boxing match between Vedanta’s 69.6% owner and Chairman Anil Agarwal and new CEO Tom Albanese, revealing the company’s debt problems and internal dynamics.
 Vedanta’s share price has slipped 61% this year to 377p, and continues to dive as Q1 results show increased debt, and Cairn India minority shareholders oppose their attempt to merge with the oil and gas subsidiary to gain access to its $2.6 billion cash reserves for debt servicing.

-In the Zambian copperbelt, communities living around the mines and smelters of Vedanta’s copper subsidiary Konkola Copper Mines staged two days of protests in Chingola town this weekend They decried KCM’s continued pollution of the River Kafue and local streams, which have left the water devoid of life, and communities with long term health problems and without clean water.
-Most of the protesters are also victims of the major pollution of the river Kafue by Vedanta in 2006, which affected up to 40,000 Zambians and was covered by a major expose in the Observer newspaper on Sunday1.
-KCM was finally confirmed as guilty by the Supreme Court of Zambia in April this year, though $2 million compensation earlier awarded to the victims was retracted under pressure from company lawyers.2 The claimants have accused Vedanta of corruption and bribery in the case.3
+In the Zambian copperbelt, communities living around the mines and smelters of Vedanta’s copper subsidiary Konkola Copper Mines will stage two days of protests in Chingola town on 1st and 2nd August.
+They will decry KCM’s continued pollution of the River Kafue and local streams, which have left the water devoid of life, and communities with long term health problems and without clean water.
+Most of the protesters are also victims of the major pollution of the river Kafue by Vedanta in 2006, which affected up to 40,000 Zambians.
+KCM was finally confirmed as guilty by the Supreme Court of Zambia in April this year, though $2 million compensation earlier awarded to the victims was retracted under pressure from company lawyers.1 The claimants have accused Vedanta of corruption and bribery in the case.2

 Joseph Sibezulu, one of the protesters, from the Mambwe tribe in Northern Province of Zambia, says: